 How the Victorians Perfected the Picnic - and How to Enjoy Yours at Heritage Houses This Summer

-This summer, you can recreate that timeless tradition yourself.
-Here’s how the Victorians revolutionised the picnic - and how you can enjoy your own heritage-inspired version at some of our most beautiful historic member houses.
+This summer, step back in time and recreate this timeless tradition at one of our stunning HeritageXplore properties.
+Here’s how the Victorians revolutionized the picnic – and how you can enjoy your own heritage-inspired picnic in the most beautiful historic surroundings.

 The Victorian Picnic Revolution